Nottawasaga River

 The Nottawasaga River is a river in Simcoe County and Dufferin County in Central Ontario, Canada.
 It is part of the Great Lakes Basin, and is a tributary of Lake Huron.
 The river flows from the Orangeville Reservoir in the town of Orangeville, Dufferin County, through the Niagara Escarpment and the Minesing Wetlands, the latter a wetland of international significance (Ramsar Convention site), and empties into Nottawasaga Bay, an inlet of Georgian Bay on Lake Huron, at the town of Wasaga Beach, Simcoe County.

 The river takes its name from the Ojibwe word "Nottawasaga".
 Nottawa (or Naadowe in modern orthography) means "Iroquois" and saga (zaagi in modern orthography) means "mouth of the river"; the word "Nottawasaga" (Naddowe-zaagi in modern orthography) was used by Algonquin scouts as a warning if they saw Iroquois raiding parties approaching their villages.

 Thus, the name of the river, in Ojibwe is Naadawe-zaaga-ziibi.

 Watershed

 The Nottawasaga River's headwaters originate in the Niagara Escarpment, Simcoe Uplands, Oak Ridges Moraine and Oro Moraine.
+The watershed is shaped like a bowl, and the Nottawasaga River is the main river feeding the watershed.

 The area of the drainage basin is 3361 km2, and as well as Dufferin County and Simcoe County, is located in Grey County and the Regional Municipality of Peel.